 Despite this, it is still a healthy food to incorporate into the kidney diet.
 Olive oil plays a large role in the Mediterranean diet, which can lower inflammation, insulin resistance, blood pressure, and cholesterol.

-Furthermore, olive oil itself can reduce cardiovascular risk, inflammation, and improve the health of blood vessels.
+Furthermore, olive oil itself can reduce cardiovascular risk, inflammation, and improve blood vessel health.

 Red Peppers